ATI RN

 Correct Answer: A

 Rationale: The correct answer is A: Check the client for injuries.
-This should be the first action taken by the nurse as it is crucial to assess the client's immediate physical condition for any potential harm.
-Checking for injuries is a priority to ensure the client's safety and well-being.
+This should be the first action taken because the nurse needs to assess the client's immediate physical condition to determine if there are any life-threatening injuries that require immediate attention.
 Moving hazardous objects (

-C) can be done after assessing the client's injuries.
-Asking the client to describe how she felt prior to the fall (
+C) can also be done after assessing the client's condition.
+Asking the client about how she felt prior to the fall (

 Question 2 of 5